 - Sub panel neutral and grounds not isolated.

-These and other findings could cause electrical hazards and require a complete evaluation of the electrical system by a qualified electrician.
+These and other findings could cause electrical hazards and require improvements to meet modern building standards.
+(Qualified Electrician)

 Electric Service